ddimitrov90/EverliveSampleApp/Pods/EverliveSDK/README.md

 - Work with users
 - Work with files

-There is a sample application that demonstrates all features in a real case scenario here -
+There is a [sample application](https://github.com/ddimitrov90/EverliveSampleApp) that demonstrates all features in a real case scenario here.

 ## Requirements